History of Mark Pope in Timeline

 In 2021, Mark Pope's BYU team received an at-large bid for the NCAA Tournament for the first time since 2015.

-On January 20, 2022, BYU defeated San Diego 79-71, which marked Mark Pope's 60th career win at BYU, making him the fastest BYU head coach ever to reach that benchmark.
+On January 20, 2022, Mark Pope achieved his 60th career win at BYU, making him the fastest BYU head coach to reach that milestone.

 July 1, 2023: BYU Joins Big 12 Conference

-On July 1, 2023, BYU became a member of the Big 12 Conference, with Mark Pope coaching the Cougars in their first-ever season as part of a major conference in 2023–24.
+On July 1, 2023, BYU became a member of the Big 12 Conference, marking their first season in a major conference with Mark Pope as coach in 2023-24.

-On April 12, 2024, Mark Pope was hired to become the 23rd men's basketball head coach at Kentucky.
+On April 12, 2024, Mark Pope was hired to become the 23rd men's basketball head coach at the University of Kentucky.

-As of 2024, Mark Pope was still the head coach at BYU.
+In 2024, Mark Pope concluded his tenure as the head coach at BYU.